 Visits-workshops

-Educational workshops allow children to approach the history of the Jews during the Second World War while taking a look at Jewish life and cultural practices.
-In some workshops, the issues of racism and anti-Semitism are also addressed.
-After a presentation in the museum, children are introduced to various artistic practices.
+The educational workshops allow children to approach the history of the Jews during the Second World War, while taking a look at Jewish life and cultural practices.
+After a presentation of the activity in the museum, children are introduced to various artistic activities.

 New!
 Visits-workshops on specific dates